CleverCloud/doc.clever-cloud.com/runtimes/rust/rust.md

 ### Rust channels

 By default, your application is built with the latest stable version.
-If you require beta, nightly or a specific rust version, you can set `RUSTUP_CHANNEL` to `beta`, `nightly` or a specific version (eg. `1.13.0`).
-The build uses `rustup` to select the rust version you need.
+If you require beta, nightly or a specific Rust version, you can set `RUSTUP_CHANNEL` to `beta`, `nightly` or a specific version (eg. `1.13.0`).
+The build uses `rustup` to select the Rust version you need.

 ## Environment injection